-Government announces changes to Giving Funds (Ancillary Funds)
+Government announces changes to Ancillary Funds (Giving Funds)

 The Australian Government has announced reforms aimed at increasing philanthropic funding to charities.
-The changes focus on Giving Funds (currently referred to in the tax law as ancillary funds) and form part of the Government’s response to the Productivity Commission’s Future Foundations for Giving report and the Not‑for‑profit Sector Development Blueprint.
+The changes focus on ancillary funds (to be renamed 'giving funds') and form part of the Government’s response to the Productivity Commission’s Future Foundations for Giving report and the Not‑for‑profit Sector Development Blueprint.

 Key measures